satori/go.uuid/README.md

 # UUID package for Go language

-This package provides implementation of Universally Unique Identifier (UUID)
+This package provides implementation of Universally Unique Identifier (UUID).

 Supported versions:
 * Version 1, based on timestamp and MAC address (RFC 4122)